bprior/test/README.md

 # test
-Following the notes"Manage Your Code with Git and Iceberg."
+I am following the notes, "Manage Your Code with Git and Iceberg."

+This project is an example ==git==repository used to learn ==git==.
+Check the project.txt file for information about pending tasks.